 The understanding and control of infectious diseases is of considerable importance to society.
 How a disease spreads and/or how infectious a disease is, has tremendous implications upon the health and wealth of a community.
 I am interested in both the probabilistic and statistical analysis of infectious diseases.
 From a probabilistic perspective, we look to answer questions as: What is the probability that a disease takes hold within a community?
 How many individuals are ultimately infected by the disease?
 This involves developing novel probabilistic techniques to answer these questions for realistic population models such as the household and random graph models.
 Alternatively, having observed an epidemic we can propose a model for the disease spread and estimate the model parameters.
 However, often the disease data are "incomplete" and novel statistical methods, in particular, Markov Chain Monte Carlo (MCMC) are required to analyse the data.
 We aim to answer questions concerning the adequacy of the model and the predictive capabilities of the model for the future epidemic outbreaks.

 I would be interested in discussing PhD opportunities with a student interested in combinatorics, geometry or both.
 In combinatorics I am interested in graph theory, matroid theory and combinatorial rigidity.
 In geometry I am interested in discrete and computational geometry, sphere packing and concrete aspects of differential and algebraic geometry.
 Unifying these topics is the study of geometric graphs and their configuration spaces.
-As well as the above purely theoretical topics, I am interested in applications of the above topics to biophysical materials and control of robotic formations.
+As well as the above purely theoretical topics, I am interested in applications of these topics to biophysical materials and control of robotic formations.

 1. Stochastic modelling and object oriented data analysis: This project develops a novel statistical methodology to analyse tree-like data (brain artery trees) based on a topological data representation.
 Standard methods try to extract high dimensional features from the representation for further analysis.
 This project considers a stochastic modelling approach similar to queueing models for statistical inference.